stgm/scientific-programming-1/31 Monopoly/10 Moving around/10 Moving around.md

 1. Start with 1 game and increase that to 2, 10 and eventually 10000 when you're sure that the program functions properly.

-2. For each game, keep track (in a list) of how many throws were necessary to collect al streets.
+2. For each game, keep track (in a list) of how many throws were necessary to collect all streets.

 3. Create a graph (histogram) of that list after all games have finished simulating.